erwinluis/splitable_doc/README.md

 With `checkout with split(able)`, your customers can split the cost of a total amount with their friends.
 It integrates directly with your checkout page.

+Watch a video of how split(able) works from a checkout page: (http://vimeo.com/37293414)

 ### How it works

 * Your customers selects split(able) as their payment option.
-* Browser sends a `GET or POST` request to the your server.
+* Browser sends a `GET or POST` request to your server.
 * Your server sends a `POST` request to split(able) with valid `api_key`, `total_amount` and other required parameters.
 * User is redirected to split(able)'s payment hub which displays the line items and total amount to be split.
 * User invites friends and pays an amount toward the total cost.